 Step 4: Collect employee payroll forms.
 Every company that hires employees in Tennessee must collect certain forms during the onboarding process.
 Each employee must complete I-9 verification.
 New employees must also have a completed W-4 form on file.
 There is no state W-4 since Tennessee does not have a state income tax.

 Step 7: Pay employee wages, benefits, and taxes.
 Most companies today pay all employees through direct deposit.
-But cash (there is a legal way to do it) and paper checks are also options.
+However, cash (there is a legal way to do it) and paper checks are also options.
 Tennessee does not have a state minimum wage, so the federal minimum wage of $7.25 per hour applies.
 You can pay your federal and Tennessee state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 Step 8: Document and store your payroll records.
 Keeping your company business records is good practice.
 Tennessee does not require that your business keep any employment documents.
 The Fair Labor Standards Act (FLSA), however, does require businesses to keep certain records for at least three years.
 Learn more about what to keep in our guide to payroll records.

 Step 9: File payroll taxes with the federal and state government.
-All Tennessee state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Tennessee Department of Revenue website.
+All Tennessee state taxes must be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Tennessee Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

-- Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month.
+- Monthly: When the IRS assigns you a monthly schedule, you must deposit employment taxes on payments made during a calendar month by the 15th of the following month.

 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.